 The founder’s great wealth and power must have seemed to assure the priory’s future, but this security was short-lived.
 Richard II was deposed in 1399, and de Holland was executed in 1400 after an attempted coup against the new king, Henry IV.
 This left the fledgling priory without a patron.
 Henry IV and his successor, Henry V (r.1413–22), also began to take back the grant of alien priories (Henry V to endow his own charterhouse of Sheen in Surrey).

 With the loss of their patron the Mount Grace monks faced an uncertain future.
 Fortunately Thomas Beaufort, Duke of Exeter and half-brother of Henry IV, took an interest in Mount Grace, and in 1415 persuaded Henry V to make good the loss of the priory’s endowment in stages.
 His intention was to turn Mount Grace into his mausoleum, with five additional monks to pray for him, and he was buried there in 1429.
 In effect he was the priory’s second founder.

 After Thomas Beaufort’s burial, the monks of Mount Grace began to accept burials of other lay people.
 They also performed obituary masses for those buried elsewhere, so attracting substantial local support and land grants.

-Mount Grace’s heavy reliance on alien priory estates, however, which were normally granted for the duration of whatever hostilities with France were then current, and the lack of a major patron after Beaufort’s death, meant that the charterhouse always had an uncertain future.
+Mount Grace’s heavy reliance on alien priory estates, however, which were normally granted for however long the ongoing hostilities with France lasted, and the lack of a major patron after Beaufort’s death, meant that the charterhouse always had an uncertain future.

 It was in this context that Edward IV granted to Mount Grace the manor of Atherstone, Warwickshire, in 1462, for ‘the poor estate of the house’, and the estates in Richmond, Yorkshire, of the French monastery of Bégard in 1471, to found a chantry for the royal House of York.